rtmigo/xrandom_dart/README.md

 `dart:math` severely limits the range: for the `Random` the `max` argument should not exceed 4294967296.

 `Xrandom` does not have this limitation.
-The `max` can be any positive `int` on any platform.
+The `max` can be any positive `int`.
 Therefore, it is possible to generate as huge numbers as needed.
+This is true for any of the Xrandom library classes on any platform.

 ### `nextInt32()` and `nextInt64()`